AuthorityFX/afx-nuke-plugins/README.md

 * Write montecarlo noise removal tools
 * Improve mlaa algorithm
 * Make icons for plugins
-* Add MAXOS support to CMakeLists.txt
+* Add MacOS support to CMakeLists.txt

 If you like these plugins, help me make them better.
 Help me write more!